yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 Therefore, we RECOMMEND that browser and library vendors provide a documented way to remove stored pins.

+## Stolen and Forged Tickets

+Stealing pinning tickets even in conjunction with other pinning parameters, such as the associated pinning secret, provides no benefit to the attacker since pinning tickets are used to secure the client rather than the server.
+Similarly, it is useless to forge a ticket for a particular sever.

 ## Client Privacy

 This protocol is designed so that an external attacker cannot correlate between different requests